Skip to main content

 testnet

-We recommend minting your first hypercert on testnet, which you can here.
-It is the exact same Create form and you can walk through the process once before creating a hypercert on mainnet.
+We recommend minting your first hypercert on a testnet, which you can do on testnet.hypercerts.org.
+It is the exact same form and you can walk through the process once before creating a hypercert on mainnet.

 General information (first tab)